Amazon 2022

 Crafting interactive onboarding tour for managers

-During my internship at Amazon Global Talent Management and Compensation (GTMC) team, I designed an efficient onboarding system for internal promotion products.
-As a result, the onboarding feature was successfully launched in the system by the end of my internship.
+During my 2022 internship at Amazon Global Talent Management and Compensation (GTMC) team, I designed from 0-1 an efficient onboarding system for internal promotion products for 130k+ managers.

 Time